 While customer load levels vary over time, your utility must have the transmission and distribution capacity to meet the maximum demand of all customers at any given time.
-These facilities represent a fixed investment, which must be recovered through rates, whether a customer uses his full electrical capacity continuously or once in a while.
 The purpose of the demand charge is to recover the cost of having the facilities available to provide the maximum amount of electricity customers may require.

 Demand charges are designed to recover each customer's share of the utility's costs of owning these facilities.
-Those customers with high demand, even if the demand is not constant, must contribute towards the costs of having the capacity that is needed when they call on those resources.
+Those customer with high demand, even if the demand is not constant, must contribute towards the costs of having the capacity that is needed when they need it.